KnownStormChaser/master-weather-model-list/models/nwp_models/regional/usa/nam.md

 ## Notes
 - The NAM transitioned from the **WRF-NMM (E-grid) dynamical core to NMMB (B-grid)** in October 2011, replacing the long-running Eta/WRF-NMM lineage with the NCEP-developed NMMB.
 This transition required users with native-grid GRIB processing pipelines to update their software to handle B-grid staggering.
 - The NAM has been **frozen since the v4.0 implementation in March 2017**, with no scientific changes since.
 EMC redirected its mesoscale development effort toward what became the FV3-based [RRFS](./rrfs.md) at that time.
 - The NAM and [RAP](./rap.md) cover similar geographic areas at similar resolutions (12 km vs 13 km) but were developed for different operational purposes: the NAM provides longer-range mesoscale guidance with twice-daily-equivalent update frequency, while RAP provides hourly-updating short-range guidance optimized for aviation and rapid-evolution forecasting.
-Both are scheduled to be retired with the [RRFS](./rrfs.md) transition, though on different timelines (NAM with RRFSv1 on October 6, 2026; RAP and HRRR with RRFSv2, no formal SCN yet).
+Both are scheduled to be retired with the [RRFS](./rrfs.md) transition, though on different timelines (NAM with RRFSv1 on October 14, 2026; RAP and HRRR with RRFSv2, no formal SCN yet).
 - The NMMB dynamical core was developed at NCEP/EMC by Zaviša Janjić and colleagues.
 It uses the Arakawa B-grid horizontal staggering (different from WRF-ARW's C-grid and the original Eta E-grid), with conservative finite-difference advection and forward-backward time-stepping for fast modes.
 NMMB is no longer an active operational dynamical core in any other major NCEP system as of 2026.

 ---

 ## Status and retirement timeline
-- **Scheduled for full retirement October 6, 2026 at 12 UTC** under NWS Service Change Notice 26-47 (termination notice; updated July 6, 2026); RRFS/REFS implementation under companion SCN 26-48.
-The July 6, 2026 update moved the date from August 31, 2026 to October 6, 2026.
+- **Scheduled for full retirement October 14, 2026 at 12 UTC** under NWS Service Change Notice 26-47 (termination notice; AAB update of September 9, 2026); RRFS/REFS implementation under companion SCN 26-48 (AAD update, same date).
+The date has moved twice since SCN 26-48 was first issued: the July 6, 2026 update took it from August 31 to October 6, and the September 9, 2026 update took it to October 14.
+No reason is given for the second move.
 - Retirement covers the 12 km parent domain, all five nests, NAM-DNG, DGEX, and NAM MOS.
 SCN 26-47 lists the parent grid explicitly under the heading "Discontinued NAM North America (12 km) and Nests", covering all products and domains — CONUS, North America, Caribbean/Central America, Pacific, Alaska, Hawaii, and Puerto Rico.
 The 12 km parent is **not** deferred to the RRFSv2 wave alongside HRRR and RAP.
 - Originally proposed under PNS 25-41 (June 26, 2025) for early 2026; the date slipped through pre-operational evaluation of RRFSv1 before being scheduled in SCN 26-47/26-48.
-- Per the SCN, if October 6, 2026 is declared a Critical Weather Day, an Enhanced Caution Event, or other significant weather is occurring or anticipated, retirement moves to 12 UTC on the next eligible weekday — the same contingency provision that pushed NBM v5.0 from April 30 to May 5, 2026.
+- Per the SCN, if October 14, 2026 is declared a Critical Weather Day, an Enhanced Caution Event, or other significant weather is occurring or anticipated, retirement moves to 12 UTC on the next eligible weekday — the same contingency provision that pushed NBM v5.0 from April 30 to May 5, 2026.
+- **Discontinued WMO headers** for the NAM match `[LM][A-Z][BS][A-Z][0-9][0-9] KWBE`; NAM MOS headers match `[FJ][OQS][AMPU][AKLS][14][0-9] KWNO`.
+SCN 26-47 AAB also enumerates the NOMADS GRIB filter endpoints being withdrawn (`gribfilter.php?ds=nam`, `nam_ak`, `nam_ak_surf`, `nam_na`, `nam_crb`, `nam_pac`, `nam_alaskanest`, `nam_conusnest`, `nam_hawaiinest`, `nam_priconest`).
+- **NAM model software is published as-is at retirement.** NCO has posted the final code at https://www.nco.ncep.noaa.gov/pmb/codes/nwprod/nam.v4.2.13/ and https://www.nco.ncep.noaa.gov/pmb/codes/nwprod/nam_mos.v3.5.0/, deprecated and with no warranty, bug fixes, or support.
+Both are stated to be removed when the applications retire and thereafter available only on request — so mirror anything needed before October 14, 2026.
 - Many NAM output grids will continue to be produced from [RRFS](./rrfs.md) output via post-processing; others will be fully discontinued.
 EMC has published lists:
+  - NAM products being discontinued: https://www.emc.ncep.noaa.gov/rrfs_info/nam_retirements.txt (the copy SCN 26-47 AAB cites)
+  - NAM SBN products not provided by RRFS: https://www.emc.ncep.noaa.gov/rrfs_info/nam_sbn_removals.txt
-  - NAM grids being retired: https://www.emc.ncep.noaa.gov/mmb/mpyle/rrfs_info/nam_retiredgrids.txt
+  - NAM grids being retired: https://www.emc.ncep.noaa.gov/mmb/mpyle/rrfs_info/nam_retiredgrids.txt (no `/rrfs_info/` equivalent)
-  - NAM products being discontinued: https://www.emc.ncep.noaa.gov/mmb/mpyle/rrfs_info/nam_retirements.txt
+- **The two EMC transition-file paths have drifted.** `nam_retirements.txt` is live at both `https://www.emc.ncep.noaa.gov/rrfs_info/…` (cited by SCN 26-47 AAB) and `https://www.emc.ncep.noaa.gov/mmb/mpyle/rrfs_info/…` (cited in earlier revisions of this entry), and they are **not the same file** — the SCN-cited copy carries an extra "Planned" section listing PBL-height `HGT` and the Haines Index (HINDEX) as further retirements, which the `mmb/mpyle` copy does not.
+Prefer the `/rrfs_info/` copies where both exist. `nam_retiredgrids.txt` exists only under `mmb/mpyle/`, so both paths still have to be consulted.

 ---